giacomo-carta/TheSpaceJamProject/README.md

 1. **Data Cleaning and Modeling**:
    - Import the CSV files into Power BI.
    - Perform data cleaning and modeling to prepare the data for analysis.
-   - Create an Entity-Relationship Diagram (ERD) to visualize the relationships between tables.
+   - Create an Entity-Relationship Diagram (ERD) to visualise the relationships between tables.

 2. **Calculation and Visualization**:
    - Perform additional calculations as needed based on the drafted parameters.